-Apple rolling out iOS 6.1.2 update to address Microsoft Exchange calendar bugAlex Wagner - Deputy Managing Editor, News Desk
+Apple rolling out iOS 6.1.2 update to address Microsoft Exchange calendar bugAlex Wagner - Editorial Director of News and Content

 The flurry of new iOS releases continues today.
 Apple just released an update to iOS 6.1.2 that includes a fix for the Microsoft Exchange bug that we heard about last week.
 The issue was caused by a bug that would create "excessive communication" with an Exchange server when the user would respond to an exception to a recurring calendar event.
 This led to both increased network activity, eating up more of a user's data, as well as a reduction in battery life.